Shop with your exclusive business pricing

 Customers say

-Customers find the book highly readable, describing it as an amazing and fun page-turner that holds their interest throughout.
+Customers find the book highly readable, describing it as an interesting and fun page-turner.

 "...I found this to be a good read; The first page drew me right in.
 That's hard to do with me...."
 Read more

-Customers praise the writing quality of the book, finding it very good and easy to read, with well-crafted dialogue that keeps readers engaged.
+Customers praise the writing quality of the book, noting it is clearly written with well-crafted dialogue that keeps readers engaged.

 "...All in all, the book is well written and kept me turning pages (well, okay, tapping a stylus on my Kindle Fire) far longer at a time than I intended..."
 Read more